Skip to main content

 by

-A tab control in Microsoft Access 2026 is basically a folder for multiple pages inside one form.
+A tab control in Microsoft Access 2026 acts as a container that groups multiple pages inside one form, letting users jump between input sections without overwhelming the screen.

 How do I add a tab control in Access 2026?

-Open your form in Design View, go to the Design tab, pick the Tab Control tool, and click where you want it on the form.
+Switch your form to Design View, head to the Design tab, pick the Tab Control tool from the Controls group, then click on the form where you want it to go.

 Why isn’t my tab control showing up?